matthewmamelak/Commodity-Rotation-Trade/README.md

 ### 2. Indicator Calculation
 - **Monthly Returns:** Calculates monthly percentage returns for each ETF.
 - **Seasonal Matrix:** Computes the average return for each ETF in each calendar month (e.g., average January return).
-- **6-Month Moving Average:** Used as a trend filter on monthly data.
-- **200-Day Moving Average:** Calculated on daily data, then resampled to monthly for trend filtering.
+- **Moving Averages:**
+  - The strategy tests a grid of short-term (3–12 months) and long-term (100–300 days) moving average windows for trend filtering.
+  - For each window pair, it calculates the 6-month (or other short-term) and 200-day (or other long-term) moving averages for each ETF.

+### 3. Automatic Parameter Calibration
+- The model performs a grid search over all combinations of short and long moving average windows.
+- For each combination, it runs the full backtest and computes the Sharpe ratio.
+- The window pair with the highest Sharpe ratio is selected as optimal.
+- The strategy is then rerun using these optimal moving average parameters for all further analysis and plots.

-### 3. Strategy Logic (Monthly Loop)
+### 4. Monthly Portfolio Selection Logic
-For each month (after the first year of data):
+For each month (after the first year of data, to allow for moving averages):
 - **Seasonality:** Looks ahead to the next month's average return for each ETF.
 - **Momentum Filter:** Only ETFs with a positive return in the previous month are eligible.
-- **Trend Filters:** Only ETFs trading above both their 6-month and 200-day moving averages are eligible.
+- **Trend Filters:** Only ETFs trading above both their optimal short-term and long-term moving averages are eligible.
 - **Selection:** Among eligible ETFs, selects the top N (default: 3) with the highest expected seasonality for the next month, and allocates equally among them.
 - **Drawdown Control:** If the strategy's drawdown exceeds a set threshold (default: -10%), the portfolio moves to cash (earning a 3% annualized rate) for the next month.
 - **Cash Allocation:** If no ETF passes the filters, or if drawdown control is triggered, the portfolio is allocated to cash for that month.
 - **Transaction Cost:** Each time the portfolio changes, a transaction cost (default: 0.1% per ETF traded) is subtracted from returns.

-### 4. Performance Evaluation
+### 5. Performance Evaluation
-- Calculates the cumulative return of the strategy.
+- Calculates the cumulative return of the strategy over time.
 - Computes key performance metrics:
   - **CAGR** (Compound Annual Growth Rate)
   - **Annualized Volatility**
   - **Sharpe Ratio**
   - **Maximum Drawdown**

+### 6. Visualization
+- Plots the cumulative return of the strategy over time using the optimal moving average calibration.
+- Shows which ETFs are selected each month.
+- Plots the drawdown (underwater plot) of the strategy.
+- Compares the strategy's cumulative return to an equal-weighted benchmark of all ETFs.
+- Displays a heatmap of Sharpe ratios for all tested moving average window pairs.
+- Plots cumulative returns for the top 3 moving average pairs, alongside the optimal one, for comparison.
+- Prints performance metrics to the console.

 ## Parameters
 You can adjust the following parameters at the top of `main.py`: